python/devguide/core-developers/motivations.rst

    business started declining) to being a full time independent consultant, David started contributing directly to CPython development.
 He became a committer in 2009.
-He subsequently took over primary maintenance of the email package from Barry Warsaw, and contributed the unicode oriented API.
+He subsequently took over primary maintenance of the email package from Barry Warsaw, and contributed the Unicode oriented API.
    David is also active in mentoring new contributors and, when time is available, working on the infrastructure that supports CPython development, specifically the Roundup-based bug tracker and the buildbot system.